patrickelectric/patrickelectric.github.io/content/blog/2026/2026-05-26-how-to-manage-the-problem.md

 #### Framing:
 1. Define an initial symptom to trigger the actors.
-    - E.g: Users replace Raspberry Pi with other hardware for autonomy, image processing, AI, etc.
+   - E.g.: users replace Raspberry Pi with other hardware for autonomy, image processing, AI, etc.
-1. Set the rules: Only symptoms and evidences, no causes or solutions.
+1. Set the rules: only symptoms and pieces of evidence, no causes or solutions.
    - Avoid directing points of view or interest by discussing solutions and causes.
 1. Actors write down all symptoms with supported evidence individually.
    - Mitigate influence, dominance and early consensus while avoiding opinion or personal bias.
-    - E.g: Support tickets, forum posts, custom integrators, competitors mentions, etc.
+   - E.g.: support tickets, forum posts, custom integrators, competitors’ mentions, etc.
-1. Each actor takes turn to reveal one symptom until all symptoms are revealed.
+1. Each actor takes turns to reveal one symptom until all symptoms are revealed.
    - Again, mitigate influence, dominance and early consensus.
-1. Each symptom and evidence is then discussed to be excluded or included.
+1. Each symptom and piece of evidence is then discussed to be excluded or included.
    - Improve comprehension and information sharing.
-1. The team compiles a document with all symptoms and evidences (web of symptoms).
+1. The team compiles a document with all symptoms and evidence (web of symptoms).

 #### Formulation:
-1. For each symptom, the members write down the causes individually (no solutions).
+1. For each symptom, each member writes down possible causes individually—without proposing solutions.
-    - Create a web of causes avoid prematurely elimination or consensus.
+    - Create a network ("web") of causes to avoid premature elimination or consensus.
-    - E.g: The Raspberry Pi does not have enough compute power for intensive tasks.
+    - E.g.: The Raspberry Pi does not have enough compute power for intensive tasks.
-1. Each person reveals one cause at a time until all causes are considered.
+1. Each person presents one cause at a time until all proposed causes are shared.
-1. Discuss whether each cause plausibly explains the symptom.
+1. As a group, discuss the plausibility of each cause in explaining the symptom.
-    - Improve comprehension and information sharing.
+    - This deepens understanding and promotes better information sharing.
-1. Compile the accepted causes and supporting reasoning in a document.
+1. Collect the accepted causes and the supporting reasoning into a shared document.
-1. Share the compiled document with the team and external stakeholders to detect missing points and share comprehensiveness.
+1. Share this document with the team and relevant stakeholders to identify any missing aspects and ensure comprehensive understanding.
-    - Avoid blind spots and improve comprehension and information sharing.
+    - This helps avoid blind spots and further improves group awareness and knowledge.

 <br/>

-The important point of this approach is how it mitigates the possible problems described previously, related to individuals and groups organization.
-An important point to take is that is not necessary to use the proposed process, but to understand and be aware of the problems and the idea behind each step that could mitigate and improve problem formulation.
+The important point of this approach is how it mitigates the possible problems described previously, related to individuals and group organization.
+An important point to take is: to not necessarily use the proposed process, but to understand and be aware of the problems and the idea behind each step that could mitigate issues to improve problem formulation.

 # Personal final notes

-First, this article was mostly based in my personal search around the matter, many days in a café and a lot of _chai latte_.
-As consequence, think of it as the work of an individual, with all the consequences that was previously mentioned here.
+First, this article was mostly based on my personal research on the matter, many days in a café and a lot of _chai latte_.
+As a consequence, think of it as the work of an individual, with all the caveats previously mentioned.

 The following notes are just things that will not be further explored here, but are important to have in mind:
-- _Conflict_ is something that I personally believe that's necessary, don't think of it as people fighting, but as people discussing the problems of the proposal and exploring the span of consequences to finally calculate trade-offs (empirically)[^devil].
+- _Conflict_ is something that I personally believe that it's necessary.
+Don't think of it as people fighting, but as people discussing the problems of the proposal and exploring the span of consequences to finally calculate trade-offs (empirically)[^devil].
-- Neurodiversity may play an important role in problem formulation tasks, where such cognitive outliers may provide a broader problem formulation perspective with non-linear thinking and pattern-resistant minds, things that a conventional AI cannot replicate. [^divergent] [^divergent2].
+- Neurodiversity plays an important role in problem formulation tasks, where the inclusion of such cognitive outliers may provide a broader perspective with a non-linear thinking and pattern-resistant minds, things that a conventional AI cannot replicate. [^divergent] [^divergent2].

 # References
 [^pff]: [Problem Formulation and Fairness - Samir Passi and Solon Barocas](https://arxiv.org/pdf/1901.02547)